tallarium/openfin-tutorial-hello-world/README.md

 You can select the correct version of Selenium.WebDriver.ChromeDriver in the nuget package manager.

 ## Limitations
-Currently each nunit needs to run independently to ensure they run successfully.
+Currently each nunit test needs to run independently to ensure they run successfully.